 RPCs can be built with glass or Bakelite, and run in avalanche or streamer mode.
 Bakelite RPCs of about 1200 m^2 and 3200 m^2 were produced for the BESIII and Daya Bay muon systems, respectively.
 Compared with glass RPC, Bakelite RPC has the advantages of easier construction, lower density, larger cell size and lower cost, especially if the event rate is below 100 Hz/cm2 as required by the CEPC muon system.
-The characteristics of Bakeliete and glass RPCs are compared in Table 7.2.
-Further improvements are required for Bakelite RPCs, however, in terms of long-term stability, detection efficiency, readout technologies, lower resistivity ($< 10^{10}$) and higher rate capability.
+The characteristics of Bakeliete and glass RPCs are compared in Table 6.2.
+Further improvements are required for Bakelite RPCs, however, in terms of long-term stability, detection efficiency, readout technologies, lower resistivity (< 1010) and higher rate capability.

 Parameters Bakelite Glass

 Bulk resistivity $[\Omega \cdot cm]$ Normal $10^{10} \sim 10^{12}$ $> 10^{12}$

-Duik lesistivity [32.
-Cili] Developing $10^8 \sim 10^9$
+Burk resistivity [32. cm] Developing $10^8 \sim$ 10^{9}

 Max unit size (2 mm thick) [m] 1.2×2.4 1.0×1.2

 Surface flatness [nm] < 500 < 100

 Density [g/cm 3] 1.36 $2.4 \sim 2.8$

 Min board thickness [mm] 1.0 0.2

 Mechanical performance Tough Fragile

 Rate capability [Hz/cm 2] Streamer 100@92%

-Rate capability [112/cm] Avalanche 10K 100@95%
+Avalanche 10K 100@95%

 Noise rate [Hz/cm 2] Streamer < 0.8 0.05

-Table 7.2: Comparison of Bakelite and glass RPC.
+Table 6.2: Comparison of Bakelite and glass RPC.

-7.3 The μ -RWELL technology
+6.3 The μ -RWELL technology

 The μ -RWELL is a compact, spark-protected and single amplification stage Micro-Pattern Gas Detector (MPGD).
-A μ -RWELL detector [8] is composed of two PCBs: a standard GEM Drift PCB acting as the cathode and a μ -RWELL PCB that couples in a unique structure the electron amplification (a WELL patterned matrix) and the readout stages 7.2a).
+A μ -RWELL detector [8] is composed of two PCBs: a standard GEM Drift PCB acting as the cathode and a μ -RWELL PCB that couples in a unique structure the electron amplification (a WELL patterned matrix) and the readout stages 6.2a).
 A standard GEM 50 μ m polyimide foil is copper clad on one side and Diamond Like Carbon (DLC) sputtered on the opposite side.
 The thickness of the DLC layer is adjusted according to the desired surface resistivity value (50-200 M Ω/\Box) and represents the bottom of the WELL matrix providing discharge suppression as well as current evacuation.
-The foil is then coupled to a readout board 7.2b).
-A chemical etching process is then performed on the top surface of the overall structure in order to create the WELL pattern (conical channels 70 um (50 um) top (bottom) in diameter and 140 μ m pitch) that constitutes the amplification stage 7.3.
+The foil is then coupled to a readout board 6.2b).
+A chemical etching process is then performed on the top surface of the overall structure in order to create the WELL pattern (conical channels 70 um (50 um) top (bottom) in diameter and 140 μ m pitch) that constitutes the amplification stage 6.3.
 The high voltage applied between the copper and the resistive DLC layers produces the required electric field within the WELLs that is necessary to develop charge amplification.
 The signal is capacitively collected at the readout strips/pads.
-Two main schemes for the resistive layer can be envisaged: a low-rate scheme (for particles fluxes lower than 100 kHz/cm2) based on a simple resistive layer of suitable resistivity; and an high-rate scheme (for a particle flux up to 1 MHz/cm2) based on two resistive layers intra-connected by vias and connected to ground through the readout electrodes.
+Two main schemes for the resistive layer can be envisaged: a low-rate scheme (for particles fluxes lower than 100 kHz/cm2) based on a simple resistive layer of suitable resistive layers intra-connected by vias and connected to ground through the readout electrodes.
 Finally, a drift thickness of 3-4 mm allows for reaching a full efficiency while maintaining a versatile detector compactness.

-Figure 7.2: a) Layout of a μ -RWELL detector module; b) Coupling steps of the μ -RWELL PCB c) Amplification stage directly coupled with the readout.
+Figure 6.2: a) Layout of a μ -RWELL detector module; b) Coupling steps of the μ -RWELL PCB c) Amplification stage directly coupled with the readout.